 Before the GDPR, it was largely an unknown term.
-Nowadays many developers consider data protection while building the product or the service.
+Nowadays, many developers consider data protection while building a product or service.

 Privacy is now a feature of many products.
 For others, privacy is the product itself.
-In both cases, GDPR had a huge positive influence into embedding the online data privacy into the products or services.
+In both cases, GDPR had a huge positive influence on embedding online data privacy into the products or services.

 Three years into the implementation of the GDPR show that the online world has changed a lot.

 Some trends continue to grow, while some new ones appear on the horizon.

 Many countries have passed new laws, but many others have not done it yet.
 This includes big economies such as the United States, India, and Indonesia.